Code-Institute-Submissions/inventory-manager-mp3/README.md

 * Requests are displayed and can be deleted.
 * Navigation between pages.
 * Counter for number of products available.
+* Search functionality with record of results found.

 ## Design:
 The design for this application is based around multiple pages.
 Some of these pages are available via the navigation bar whilst others will appear depending on the function requested.